nicolas-bertin/bedtools-pairedBamToBed12/README.rst

 *slopBed*                  Adjusts each BED entry by a requested number of base pairs.
 *sortBed*                  Sorts a BED file by chrom, then start position.
 Other ways as well.
 *linksBed*                 Creates an HTML file of links to the UCSC or a custom browser.
+*pairedBamToBed12*         Convert a name sorted paired-end sequences bam file into a 2-block bed12 formatted file.
 =========================  =======================================================================================================